HeirOfNorton/portfolio/competency-b.md

 always seems in danger of being closed or abandoned as parents try to send their children elsewhere.
 The Roseville library is seen as a vital part of the overall community, one that could never be removed, even despite its budget troubles.
-The advocates for the Portola Middle School Library are passionate, but few and with little support, and the sense of community comes from the students rather than from the organization.
+The advocates for the P------ Middle School Library are passionate, but few and with little support, and the sense of community comes from the students rather than from the organization.